 • unusual discharge.

 The structure of the epithelium of the female vagina is multilayered.
-Under favorable conditions, candida acquire the ability to penetrate into the deeper layers of the mucous membrane.
-Here they "hide" from defense mechanisms and multiply by spores.
-With a shift in acidity and a violation of the composition of the microflora, spores are activated, causing acute symptoms of thrush or relapse.
-If there are few fungal bacteria, the signs of the disease are poorly expressed and may go unnoticed.
-This is how the chronic form of genital candidiasis in women proceeds.
+Under favorable conditions, candida acquires the ability to penetrate into the deep layers of the mucous membrane.
+Here they “hide” from defense mechanisms and reproduce by spores.
+When acidity shifts and the composition of the microflora is disrupted, spores are activated, causing acute symptoms of thrush or a relapse.
+If there are few fungal bacteria, the signs of the disease are weak and may go unnoticed.
+This is how the chronic form of genital candidiasis occurs in women.

-Fungi of the genus Candida are classified as opportunistic (potentially dangerous in special conditions).
-Their number increases with episodic and persistent disorders in the work of the immune system.
+Fungi of the genus Candida are classified as opportunistic (potentially dangerous under special conditions).
+Their number increases with episodic and persistent disturbances in the functioning of the immune system.
 Such changes cause:

 • chronic infectious diseases;